deobald/markdown-resume/resume.md

 **Senior Developer, Adxstudio** (2004-2005, Canada)

-- _Systems design and implementation in C# and .NET_
+- _CMS systems design and implementation in C# and .NET_

 Education
 ---------